libsabl/async-test-js/README.md

 # @sabl/async-test

 **async-test** contains several simple utilities for **testing** concurrent or async programs in JavaScript and TypeScript.
-Several of the utilities use the [context pattern](https://github.com/libsabl/patterns/blob/main/patterns/context.md) implemented in [`@sabl/context`](https://npmjs.com/package/@sabl/context) to implement automatic async cancellation.
 It builds on [`@sabl/async`](https://github.com/libsabl/async-js), which contains utilities that are useful in both test and production scenarios.

 <!-- BEGIN:REMOVE_FOR_NPM -->
 > [**sabl**](https://github.com/libsabl/patterns) is an open-source project to identify, describe, and implement effective software patterns which solve small problems clearly, can be composed to solve big problems, and which work consistently across many programming languages.